GijsB/propy/README.md

 ### Propeller types
 The propy module contains parametric propeller models of the following types:
- - `WageningenBPropeller`: The famous Wageningen B-type propeller
+ - `WageningenBPropeller`: The famous Wageningen B-type propeller.
+ - `GawnBurrillPropeller`: The Gawn-Burril series.
  - ...